Surveying the Technicals for Facebook Inc. (FB)

-Facebook Inc. (FB) share are down around -2.93% in today market trading with stock price surged as much as 3.0% to hit day high of $259.20, before returning a portion of loss to currently trading around $245.12 in the red.
-The company report on July 30, 2020 that Facebook Reports Second Quarter 2020 Results.
-The average transaction volume for FB over the past month (26522811 shares per day) is trailing its average daily volume over the past year by 15.76, which suggests market participants have been more active in this stock of late.
+Facebook Inc. (FB) share are up around 2.12% in Friday market trading with stock price surged as much as 2.0% to hit day high of $255.75, before returning a portion of gains to finally trade around $254.82 in the green before the closing bell in New York.
+The average transaction volume for FB over the past month (23725586 shares per day) is trailing its average daily volume over the past year by 2.09, which suggests market participants have been more active in this stock of late.

 Looking at Key Indicators